willkara/PyumIpsum/README.md

 ## TO-DO

 1. Extend the `saving` of models to a SQLite database.
-This should allow models to be able to be saved isntead of just in memory.
+This should allow models to be able to be saved instead of just in memory.
 2. Research possibility of other scrapers.
 3. Setup demo site and official API site.